pdxjohnny/dffml/docs/usage/integration.rst

     :alt: Diagram showing detailed version of Dataflow

 We're going to use the operations provided in ``dffml-feature-git`` to gather our dataset.
-First we'll define which operations we are going to use.
+The following command writes all the operations we're using to the file ``/tmp/operations``.

 .. code-block:: bash